single use plastic ban

 The release of a lighter-than-air balloon will also be banned.

-The following items are in Queensland.
+The following items are already banned in Queensland.

 SUPSIcons-05